mosmn/Knights-Travails/README.md

 ## Testing

-To run the test cases, you can use the following command:
+To run the test case, you can use the following command:

 ```shell
 node script.js
 ```

-The test cases cover various scenarios to ensure the correctness of the `knightMoves` function.